Lou Montañez: Late career

 Montañez was signed to a minor league contract by the Philadelphia Phillies on December 21, 2011.
 He also received an invitation to spring training.
 He began the year with Triple-A Lehigh Valley.
 On May 4, Montañez was released.
 On May 21, Montañez signed a minor league deal with the St. Louis Cardinals and was assigned to Triple-A Memphis.
 In 101 total games that year, Montañez hit .241 with two home runs and 26 RBI in 359 plate appearances.

 On April 3, 2013, Montañez signed with the Somerset Patriots of the Atlantic League.
 In 52 games with the club, he hit .313 with six home runs and 41 RBI.
 On June 20, Montañez signed a minor league deal with the Los Angeles Angels of Anaheim.
 He was assigned to Double-A Arkansas.

 On April 25, 2014, Montañez again signed with the Somerset Patriots.
 He became a free agent after the season.
+In 130 games he hit .289/.350/.471 with 17 home runs, 74 RBIs and 5 stolen bases.